md-sharif-45/HealMap/README.md

 HealMap is a hospital finder application that helps users locate nearby hospitals easily.
 It uses Google OAuth for authentication and an interactive map for navigation.

-## This site is live at : https://md-sharif-45.github.io/HealMap/

 ## Features
 - Google Login Authentication
 - Find nearby hospitals on a map